Signatures of Enhanced Superconducting Properties in Niobium Cavities: Abstract

 \section{Abstract}

-Superconducting radio-frequency (SRF) niobium cavities are the modern means of particle acceleration and an enabling technology for record coherence superconducting quantum systems and ultra-sensitive searches for new physics.
-Here, we report a systematic effect in Nb cavities indicative of improved superconducting properties - an anomalous decrease (dip) in the resonant frequency at temperatures just below the critical temperature $T_\mathrm{c}$.
-The frequency dip magnitude correlates with cavity quality factor, near-surface impurity distribution, and $T_\mathrm{c}$.
-It is also a precursor of the peculiar decrease in the BCS surface impedance with increasing RF current.
-A first demonstration of the coherence peak in the AC conductivity in Nb SRF cavities is also presented and found to correlate with a large frequency dip.
+Superconducting radio-frequency (SRF) niobium cavities are critical for modern particle accelerators, as well as for advancing superconducting quantum systems and enabling ultra-sensitive searches for new physics.
+In this work, we report a systematic observation of an anomalous frequency dip in Nb cavities, which occurs at temperatures just below the critical temperature ($T_\mathrm{c}$), indicative of enhanced superconducting properties at $T \ll T_c$.
+The magnitude of this dip is strongly correlated with the RF surface resistance, impurity distribution near the surface, and $T_\mathrm{c}$.
+Additionally, we report measurements of the coherence peak in the AC conductivity of two Nb SRF cavities processed using distinct methods.
+By comparing recent theories developed to model this experimental data, we show that the frequency dip feature, larger coherence peak height, and reduction in the temperature-dependent surface resistance with RF current occur at minimal but finite levels of disorder.

-Superconducting radio-frequency (SRF) niobium cavities are record-high quality factor $Q_0>10^{10}-10^{11}$ man-made resonators that serve as the primary continuous wave accelerating structures in modern particle accelerators~\cite{Padamsee_Ann_Rev_Nucl_2014}, longest coherence microwave quantum superconducting systems~\cite{Rom20}, and an ultra-sensitive platform for dark sector and dark matter candidate searches~\cite{Janish_PRD_2019, Bogorad_PRL_2019, Asher_JHEP_2020, Gao_arxiv_2020}.